towersvault/shinpokered/README.md

   - Put Mew in your top spot and show Bill to gain access
   - You will encounter the starter pokemon plus some other rarer pokemon
   - Shiny rates are 1-in-128 in this area
+- New item MIST STONE: fully maxes-out a pokemon's stat exp
+  - There is a secret cave on Route 13, and the NPC within tell you to go to Bill's secret garden
+  - Return to this NPC afterwards in order to get a mist stone
+  - The mist stone will max-out all the stat exp of the pokemon on which it is used

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):